 If you do not wish to have cookies placed on your computer, you can disable them using your web browser.
 If you opt out of cookies, you will still have access to all information and resources on the NIDCD website.
 Instructions for disabling or opting out of cookies in the most popular browsers are located at usa.gov.

 Please note that by following the instructions to opt out of cookies, you will disable cookies from all websites, not just those from NIDCD.

 How Personal Information Is Protected

-Email sent to the NIDCD may be seen by a number of people responsible for answering questions and responding to inquiries.
-Occasionally, an information specialist who opens the Email may forward your question to an NIDCD scientist or other staff member who may help provide information for the response.
+Emails sent to NIDCD may be seen by a number of people responsible for answering questions and responding to inquiries.
+Occasionally, an information specialist who opens the email may forward your question to an NIDCD scientist or other staff member who may help provide information for the response.

 Data Safeguarding and Privacy

 All uses of web measurement and customization technologies comply with existing policies with respect to privacy and data safeguarding standards.
 Information technology (IT) systems owned and operated by NIH are assessed using Privacy Impact Assessments (PIAs) posted for public view on the Department of Health and Human Services (HHS) website.
 NIH conducts and publishes a PIA for each use of a third-party website and application (TPWA) as they may have a different functionality or practice.
 TPWA PIAs are posted for public view on the HHS website.

 Groups of records that contain information about an individual and are designed to be retrieved by the name or other personal identifier linked to the individual are covered by the Privacy Act of 1974, as amended (5 U.S.C.
 Section 552a).
 For these records, the NIH Systems of Record Notices are published in the Federal Register and posted on the NIH Office of the Senior Official for Privacy website.
 For more information, please refer to the NIH Web Privacy Notice posted on the NIH.gov website.